 probably selected from wild vines

-Parentage: Traminer is one of the oldest European varieties and was even likely known by the Romans as Vitis aminera.
-The variety is differentiated by its range of colours.
-Roter Traminer has red grapes; Gewürztraminer shows light red/pink grapes; and with yellow grapes it is the Gelber Traminer.
-These also deliver different spicy flavours influenced by their terroirs.
-Name-wise, all of the Traminer types can be referred to as Gewürztraminer.
-Traminer is often a natural crossing partner for other varieties, including the Grüner Veltliner (Traminer x St. Georgen).
+Supposedly selected from wild vines, Traminer is one of the oldest European grape varieties and is presumed to have been cultivated by the Romans as Vitis aminera.
+The variety is differentiated by the colours of its berries.
+Roter Traminer is red, Gewürztraminer is light red/pink, Gelber Traminer is yellow.
+The grapes also deliver different nuances of spiciness (“Gewürz” in German) influenced by the wine's own terroir.
+In terms of their name, however, all of these Traminer types may be referred to as Gewürztraminer.
+Traminer is often a parent in natural crossings, such as the case of Grüner Veltliner (Traminer x St. Georgen).

-Vineyard area: Though grown worldwide, the variety is cultivated in Austria mainly on small vineyard sites for the production of specialities.
-The sites are spread over all of the country's winegrowing regions; the Südoststeirischen Vulkanland is particularly well-known for Traminer.
-Overall, however, the variety's representation in vineyards is decreasing.
+Although grown worldwide, the variety is mainly cultivated in Austria on small vineyards for the production of various specialities.
+In Austria, it is grown throughout all wine-growing regions, but Vulkanland Steiermark is particularly well-known and reputed for growing Traminer.
+Overall, however, the area under this variety is decreasing slightly.

-Grape cluster: small; medium density, conical, shouldered, often with small wings; grapes are round to oval with thick skins; firm flesh with low acidity, high sugar content and an intense spicy taste
+small, medium density, cone-shaped, shouldered, often with small secondary clusters; berries are round-to-oval, thick-skinned, yellow-to-red in colour depending on the variant; the flesh is firm, with low acidity, high sugar content and an intense spicy flavour.

-Significance, conditions: This is a special variety for highly ripe aromatic wines.
-Very demanding of soil and site.
-It is particularly sensitive during flowering - bringing low yields, but grapes with a high sugar content.
+This is a special variety for highly ripe bouquet wines.
+It is very demanding in terms of soil and location and particularly sensitive during flowering.
+This results in low yields, but grapes with a high sugar content.

-Wine: The wines are low in acidity, but rich in extract and aromas (roses, lemon, forest berry, raisin, dried fruit), have good durability and excellent ageing potential.
-Prädikat wines often have a residual sweetness and a discreet, harmonious bitter touch.
+The wines are low in acidity yet rich in extract and aromas (roses, citrus, wild strawberry, raisin and dried fruit).
+They keep well and have an excellent ageing potential.
+Prädikatswein made from this variety often has a residual sweetness and a subtle, harmonious acerbity.